ADA-GWU/a2-digital-images-and-color-spaces-nigarj/README.md

 ## Results of the project
-You may find the qualitative results of the whole project in the additional "Project_Findings" file.
+You may find the qualitative results of the whole project in the additional "Project_Findings.pdf" file.